amiturgman/video-tagging/README.md

 **Hosting the control**
 The control can be hosted in an HTML page.
-Add these 2 references:
+Add a reference to the element:

      <link rel="import" href="/bower_components/video-tagging/video-tagging.html">

-Add the control label in the place you want the control to appear, wrapped in a div:
+Add the element tag in the place you want the control to appear, wrapped in a div:

     <div style="width:50%">
         <video-tagging id='video-tagging'></video-tagging>